 Alcohol affects the central nervous system.
 It can cause a person to feel sluggish, sleepy, and uncoordinated.

-A boat is not like a car, where the passengers are commonly wearing seat belts and stay in a fixed position.
 A boat is a whole different environment where the passengers are free to move around, and with the effects of alcohol magnified, this can indeed cause the passengers to fall into the water.

 Alcohol can also make a person impulsive and cause them to take unnecessary risks.
 Refer to Alcohol’s Effects on the Body to learn more about how alcohol can affect you.